Heptachlorodibenzo-p-dioxin

-1,2,3,4,6,7,8-Heptachlorodibenzo-para-dioxin (often referred to as 1,2,3,4,6,7,8-HpCDD) is a polychlorinated derivative of dibenzo-p-dioxin and can therefore be categorized as polychlorinated dibenzo-p-dioxin (PCDD), a subclass of dioxins which includes 75 congeners.
+1,2,3,4,6,7,8-Heptachlorodibenzo-para-dioxin (often referred to as 1,2,3,4,6,7,8-HpCDD) is a polychlorinated derivative of dibenzo-p-dioxin and can therefore be categorized as a polychlorinated dibenzo-p-dioxin (PCDD), a subclass of dioxins which includes 75 congeners.
 HpCDD is the dibenzo-p-dioxin which is chlorinated at positions 1, 2, 3, 4, 6, 7, and 8.
 It is a polycyclic heterocyclic organic compound, since HpCDD contains multiple cyclic structures (two benzene rings connected by a 1,4-dioxin ring) in which two different elements (carbon and oxygen) are members of its rings.
 HpCDD has molecular formula C12HCl7O2 and is an off-white powder, which is insoluble in water.

 History

-Dioxins are mostly by-products of industrial processes such as the manufacturing of pesticides, bleaching of paper pulp or combustion processes such as waste incineration.
+Dioxins are mostly by-products of industrial processes such as the manufacturing of pesticides, bleaching of paper pulp, or combustion processes such as waste incineration.
 This means that heptachlorodibenzo-p-dioxin does not have a common use.
 In 1998, Professor Sharon Beder argued that large companies have tried to play down the seriousness of the toxic problems of dioxin.
 She described her concern in her paper ‘The Dioxin Controversy: Spilling over into Schools’.
 Companies responded by stating that Beder’s paper was based on ‘fear and emotion’ and not on science.

 Metabolism

 The halflife of heptachlorodibenzo-p-dioxin is calculated to be 3.6 years.
 This estimation was based on the analysis of fat tissue biopsies collected with an interval of 28 months from on 14-year-old girl who for a period of about 2–3 years had been exposed to technical pentachlorophenol.
 The half-lives of Hexachlorodibenzo-p-dioxin and octachlorodibenzo-p-dioxin were estimated to be 3.5 and 2 years, respectively.

 The effects of chlorodibenzo-p-dioxin exposure was examined in rats over a 13-week period.
 Hepatic accumulation was associated with alterations of several biochemical parameters.
-The following alterations were discovered: Ethoxyresorufin-O-deethylase activity was elevated 40-fold over controls; total cytochrome p450 content doubled and exhibited a 2 nanometer blue shift in the Soret maximum for the reduced hemoprotein-CO complex.
-Cytochrome p450c and cytochrome p450d were significantly increased, while cytochrome p450b levels were unaltered.
+The following alterations were discovered: ethoxyresorufin-O-deethylase activity was elevated 40-fold over controls; total cytochrome P450 content doubled and exhibited a 2 nanometer blue shift in the Soret maximum for the reduced hemoprotein-CO complex.
+Cytochrome P450c and cytochrome P450d were significantly increased, while cytochrome P450b levels were unaltered.
 Nearly all the dioxincongeners present in liver were represented by octachlorodibenzo-p-dioxin, with a slight amount of heptachlorinated-p-dioxin.

 Mechanism of action

-Dioxins in general are able to bind to the AH receptor.
+Dioxins in general are able to bind to the aryl hydrocarbon receptor (AH receptor).
 This cell protein initiates effects of most of dioxin-like chemicals.
 The exact function of the protein of the cell is unknown, but the protein plays a role in rhythmic functions and organ development.

 When a dioxin enters the cell and binds to the AH receptor, a complex is formed with another protein, ARNKT.
 This heterodimer (which is in fact a transcription factor) binds to the DNA.
 The complex can inhibit or activate unknown genes.